Skip to main content

 Magnesium trisilicate relieves the pain and discomfort of indigestion and heartburn.

-The recommended adult dose dose is 10-20 ml three times daily between meals, and at bedtime.
+The recommended adult dose dose is one to two tablets three times a day between meals, and at bedtime.

 If you are taking other medicines, do not take magnesium trisilicate within two hours (before or after) of your other medicines.